LaserQueue/LaserQueue/API.md

 ### null
 Arguments: N/A

 Nothing - however, the response will always be an up-to-date queue as JSON.
 This can be used to refresh the queue.
-An SID is not needed for this action.

 ### shame
 Arguments: N/A